Social Security Disability Denial Rates or What are my chances to win SSDI or SSI?

 Source: FY 2006 DIODS EXTRACT

 The statistics above can be a little depressing if you are applying for SSDI or SSI.
 Remember winning percentages and denial rates do not tell the whole story and every case is different.
-Those who are committed to winning there claim should become knowledgeable about the law or get a lawyer to help them and this should increase their odds.
+Those who are committed to winning their claim should become knowledgeable about the law or get a lawyer to help them and this should increase their odds.
 The following page is a good place to start for more information on Social Security Disability

 Won and Lost at Application, Reconsideration, Hearing, Appeals Council, and USDCT